buptczq/WinCryptSSHAgent/README.md

 ## Compatibility

 There are many different OpenSSH agent implementations in Windows.
-This project implements 4 popular protocols in Windows:
+This project implements five popular protocols in Windows:

 * Cygwin UNIX Socket
 * Windows UNIX Socket (Windows 10 1803 or later)
 * Named pipe
 * Pageant SSH Agent Protocol
+* XShell Xagent Protocol

 With the support of these protocols, this project is compatible with most SSH clients in Windows.
 For example: